January 8, 2025

 3. Educator Expenses

-Teachers and other eligible educators can deduct up to $300 for classroom supplies they paid for out of pocket.
+Teachers and eligible educators can deduct up to $300 for out-of-pocket classroom expenses.
 Married educators filing jointly can double this deduction to $600 if both spouses qualify.
+This is a small but meaningful way to recoup some of what educators selflessly spend on their students.

 Source: IRS Topic No. 458, Educator Expense Deduction